Customs Recordkeeping 101: What You Need to Know

-U.S. Customs and Border Protection uses these records to ascertain the correctness of entries, ensure compliance with applicable U.S. laws, and determine liability for duties, taxes and penalties.
+U.S. customs law provides detailed recordkeeping requirements for importers, customs brokers, exporters, and others.
+U.S. Customs and Border Protection uses these records to ascertain the correctness of entries, ensure compliance with applicable U.S. laws, and determine liability for duties, taxes, and penalties.
 This webinar explains the burdens and requirements of recordkeeping under these laws and how those required to keep records can best meet their obligations.

 - overview of recordkeeping requirements

 - specific entry records that must be maintained

 - who is required to maintain records

 - alternative methods of storage